TroutSoftware/parsekit/README.md

-ParseKit is a simple, no-surprise library to build parser and lexers.
+ParseKit is a simple, no-surprise library to build parsers and lexers.

 It provides the starting blocks needed (and most often forgotten) to make good parser:
  - solid error reporting and parser synchronization